dominik-gralka/mailengine-sdk-ts/docs/sdks/mailengine/README.md

 ## Overview

-Email Sender API: An API for sending emails
+MailEngine SDK for TypeScript: A service to send emails quick and easy

 ### Available Operations